-The READY FOR THE FUTURE strapline and icons will be used on any garment that is made of more than 20% of our stated 'better materials', which are summarised on page 2.
-This is excluding BCI products as Better Cotton is sourced via a system of mass balance and is not physically traceable to our product.
-Minimum cotton content is 50%.
+The READY FOR THE FUTURE strapline and icons will be used on any garments that are made of more than 20% of our stated 'better materials' which are summarised on page 2.
+We also include products sourced through Better CottonTM under this branding.
+Better Cotton is sourced through a system of Mass Balance and is not physically traceable to products, however, farmers directly benefit from the Better Cotton Program thanks to our sourcing of Better Cotton.
+To qualify for the READY FOR THE FUTURE strapline and icons, products sourced as Better Cotton must contain at least 50% cotton.